knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

 of course lot And lot went smooth, Ocassionaly I had guidance from my mentor and other leads when i was getting struck.

 Then it was mid-2009, we recived a letter from CEO starting  with "Nothing is permanent in life" ending with we are closing Tomax India operations.
-More than me, it was shocking for several seniors as probably because of their financial dependency, emotional attachement(including myself). on sep 15 2009 we all tomax india were happy, because we got almost 4 to 6 months of salary as compenstation based on tenure we served. by the way i got 4 months
+More than me, it was shocking for several seniors as probably because of their financial dependency, emotional attachement(including myself). on sep 15 2009 we all tomaxians india were happy, because we got almost 4 to 6 months of salary as compenstation based on tenure we served. by the way i got 4 months
 I just said to myself any company i join, i will keep resignation in my pocket and work fearlessly. i took a break to spend 2 months with my family, went to my native for  a month enjoying food.
-Then when i started back, job openning were little less, more screening due to global financial housing bubble impact. finally after with a bit of struggle, with 50% hike i got an offerm from CSC, chennai, i accepted
+Then when i started back, job openning were little less, more screening due to global financial housing bubble impact. finally after with a bit of struggle, with 50% hike i got an offer from CSC, chennai, i accepted

 ## Company-2-CSC Dec-2009 to Mar-2016